Leider ist diese Seite derzeit nicht in deutscher Sprache verfügbar.

 If you want to know more than you can learn from

-the bibliographic screen, you may want to examine the full patent.
+the Bibliographic data view, you may want to examine the full patent.

-download the whole patent.
+You can download the entire patent by selecting ‘Original document' from the Bibliographic data drop-down menu.
 It may however be quicker to try one or more of

-references listed, search reports list other patents that official examiners
+references listed under Cited documents, search reports list other patent documents that official examiners

 have regarded as relevant.
-You may find there a crucial patent that you might
+You may find a crucial document here that might

 to interpret but they determine the commercial strength of a patent and so are